stefanoberri/dotfiles/README.md

 ## Deploy the configuration files

-After you have cloned this repository, to copy dotfiles in your `$HOME`, install [Vundle](https://github.com/VundleVim/Vundle.vim) and some vim plugins you can run
+After you have cloned this repository, to copy dotfiles in your `$HOME` and install all vim plugins you can run

 	./bootstrap.sh

 If the target file already exists, nothing will happen and you will be warned of files that would be overwritten.
 You can backup them.
 You can then run

 	./bootstrap.sh --force